Duncan the Tall

 Service at Standfast

 Duncan and Aegon took service with Ser Eustace Osgrey, a poor and broken landed knight, at Standfast, located in the Reach.
-Also employed was Ser Bennis of the Brown, an old acquaintance of Duncan from his time with Arlan.
+Also employed was Ser Bennis of the Brown Shield, an old acquaintance of Duncan from his time with Arlan.
 Duncan and Bennis discovered that peasants of Lady Rohanne Webber of Coldmoat had dammed the Chequy Water.
-Bennis provoked Rohanne by cutting one of her peasants, and when Ser Eustace refused to travel to Coldmoat, Duncan went to Coldmoat to try to reason with her.
+Bennis provoked Rohanne by cutting the cheek of one of her peasants, and when Ser Eustace refused to travel to Coldmoat, Duncan went to Coldmoat to try to reason with her.
 Though sexual tension charged their meeting, Rohanne refused Duncan and told him about Eustace's support of Daemon Blackfyre during the Blackfyre Rebellion.
 Shocked by the revelation, Duncan attempted to leave Eustace's service, but a fire in the nearby woods caused him to suspect that Rohanne had already started her campaign against Eustace.
-After Bennis had fled, leaving only Eustace's feeble peasant levies, Duncan knew that the battle was a lost cause.
+Duncan knew that the battle was a lost cause.
 He disbanded Eustace's levies, but promised him to be by his side when he faced Rohanne.
-Meeting with Rohanne's forces, Duncan offered to settle the matter with a trial by combat.
+Meeting with Rohanne's forces, Duncan offered to settle the matter with a trial by combat, and by cutting his own cheek with a dagger.
 Rohanne's champion was her overbearing steward, Ser Lucas Longinch.
 Duncan's wrestling ability compensated for his lack of swordsmanship, and he managed to kill Lucas, though he received major wounds himself and almost drowned in the stream in which they had been fighting.

 After recuperating, Duncan discovered that Eustace and Rohanne had settled their differences and decided to marry.
 Duncan felt rejected, but was confronted by Rohanne shortly before he left.
 He took one kiss from Rohanne and cut off a length of her signature braid as a keepsake, after which he and Aegon took their leave.